riywo/fluent-plugin-hash-forward/README.md

 Following parameters are additionally available:

-* remove\_prefix

-    Specify a string to remove a prefix from the input tag

-* add\_prefix

-    Specify a string to add a prefix from the input tag

 * hash\_key

     Specify a placeholder string to be used as a key for hashing.
 See Placeholders section for more details.
 Default uses `${tag}`as a hash key.